LibreELEC/documentation/development/build-basics.md

 # Building (Basics)

 The LibreELEC “build-system” is a collection of scripts that simplify the complex task of cross-compiling hundreds of inter-dependent source packages into a working LibreELEC image with a few simple commands.
-It is the "secret sauce" of the project, as it allows users of all experience levels to tinker and experiement with the distro.
+It is the "secret sauce" of the project, as it allows users of all experience levels to tinker and experiment with the distro.
 Forking our codebase and experimenting is encouraged!

 ## Environment